 I was getting nervous.
 It was just over a month before the first anniversary of my trauma that I started getting more emotional, anxious and overwhelmed.
 I was familiar with those feelings.
 I’ve always felt similar around the day that my mum passed away for years now.
-That’s when my mood usually starts to change, and I am stuck in my thoughts, surrounded with grief.
+That’s when my mood usually starts to change, and I am stuck in my thoughts, surrounded by grief.
 But I’m learning to deal with it and trying to celebrate my mum’s life and think of the many happy memories I’ve of her.
 Given this, I knew that I didn’t want to spend the anniversary of my trauma crying into the pillow.

 “You know, there are two directions things can normally go and I could have taken either path on my traumaversary,” I remember telling this to my therapist and then, later on, in a Live IG conversation about trauma and PTSD to which I was invited.
 You can watch the Live IG here.
 I was always of the opinion that there are two ways you can look at things.